-B. Definition of a Material (Amendments to IAS 1 and 8)
+B. Definition of a Material - Amendments to IAS 1 and 8

 The main amendment is to clarify new definition of material.
 It states that "information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity."
 The amendments clarify that materiality will depend on the nature or magnitude of information.
 An entity will need to assess whether the information, either individually or in combination with other information, is material in the context of the financial statements.
-A misstatement of information is material if it could reasonably be expected to influence decisions made by the primary users.